rhd-gitops-example/deployment-pipelines/Example.md

 * Create Role Bindings for Service Accounts in `dev` and `stage` projects

-The following commnds bind `admin` Role to `demo-sa` in dev-environment and stage-environment projects.
+The following commands bind `admin` Cluster Role to `demo-sa` in dev-environment and stage-environment projects.

 ```shell